CS506-Boston-University/cs506-homework-0-serra98/hw-explanations(readme).txt

 "The more skewed the distribution, the greater the difference between the median and mean" hw0-2.py includes coding hw using train.csv

+test.txt and test2.txt is a sample test created by me (small data set copied from original data )